Desperate Housewife

 • Nature & Travel

-A team from the University of Wisconsin-Madison has investigated how over 1,000 pet dogs behave in front of the television.
-It turns out that 80 percent of them are avid…
+A team from the University of Wisconsin–Madison investigated how more than 1,000 pet dogs behave in front of the television.
+They found that 80 percent were avid viewers.
+Purebred dogs,…

 Load More Posts